9-FS/nhentai_archivist/readme.md

 1. Copy the cookie values into the `cookies.json`.
 1. Execute the program again.
 This will create a default `headers.json`.
 1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
+1. Execute the program again.
+This will create a default `settings.json`.
+1. Set `dest_path` to the directory you want to download to.
+By default, it will download to `./hentai/`.

 > :information_source:
-> This seems to be required daily nowadays.
+> Setting cookies seems to be required daily nowadays.

 <div style="page-break-after: always;"></div>